-- 4 After making a decision the Standards Committee will instruct the Standards Officer to confirm the decision and the reasons for the decision in writing and to send a copy of the written decision (including details of the Member's right of appeal) to the Member, the Complainant and the Ombudsman as soon as reasonably practicable. - 5 The decision of the Standards Committee will be deemed to have been received by the Member on the second day after the date the letter was sent by first class post.
+- After making a decision the Standards Committee will instruct the Standards Officer to confirm the decision and the reasons for the decision in writing and to send a copy of the written decision (including details of the Member's right of appeal) to the Member, the Complainant and the Ombudsman as soon as reasonably practicable. - The decision of the Standards Committee will be deemed to have been received by the Member on the second day after the date the letter was sent by first class post, provided that the Standards Officer has proof of postage.